zechlau14/zechlau14.github.io/projects/pets-and-fedoras.md

 **Ask everyone**: As Dr. Goofenheim's monologue ends, what does your agent do to attempt to break out of the trap?

 ### Home Scene 4
+Linnaeus and Fern have completed the preparations of their project.
+Narrate how they and their friends launch their invention / begin their performance / game.

+### Agent Scene 5
+It's the final showdown as Dr. Goofenheim tries to turn his invention on. _Does he manage to turn it on?
+If he does, does it work as plan or cartoonishly backfire?_ No matter what you choose, narrate how it raises the stakes.

+**Ask everyone**: What does your agent do?
+And how does your actions bring Dr. Goof and your agent into contact with Linnaeus and Fern's invention, without the children noticing them?

+### Home Scene 5
+Linnaeus and Fern and friends complete their project as Cam is ushering their parent(s) around the corner.
+What happens to erase evidence of the project before they are discovered?
+What do the parents return to find the children and their pets doing?

 ## License
 Pets and Fedoras by Mr Zech (Zechariah Lau) is licensed under [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/).